-As we’ve touched on in the past, the HVAC system has become a problem source for home efficiency, and incorrect equipment size is a problem with consequences that, perhaps, are not being adequately communicated.
+As we’ve touched on in the past, the HVAC system has become a problem source for home efficiency, and oversized HVAC equipment is a problem with consequences that, perhaps, are not being adequately communicated.

-Here are five reasons that oversized equipment is no good:
+Here are five reasons why oversized HVAC equipment is no good:

 1. Dollars & Cents